 This is an interesting point and, together with the issue on the range of the stimuli, we have briefly explained why we tested structured non-symbolic numerals in a small range.
-We do not believe that specific hypotheses could be made regarding using unstructured non-symbolic numerosity at this point but we explicitly encourage future studies to address this.
+We do not believe that specific hypotheses could be made regarding the use of unstructured non-symbolic numerosity, but we explicitly encourage future studies to address this.
 3. Why did the authors not include symbolic and nonsymbolic measures in the same model?
 While I agree that the data and analyses presented provide evidence of a SNARC effect in the attend symbolic but not non-symbolic conditions, a stronger test of this (and to provide an effect size for future work) would be to test this directly in on model.
 I don’t have a particularly strong opinion of this, as it would be difficult to interpret a 4-way interaction, it does seem as though this analysis would be valuable given the short report format.

 As the Reviewers suggested we have also considered the idea of including both symbolic and non-symbolic tasks in the same model, but we have several reasons that convinced us to treat these as separate experiments with separate analysis.
 One is that the use of a single model would make the interpretation of lower order interactions extremely difficult.
 Another reason is linked to statistical power.
 Indeed, including a task type factor in the model would create a 2 x 2 x 2 x 2 RM ANOVA and the sample of participants required to test for a 4-way interaction would be consistently larger that the samples typically tested in the literature.
 Finally, we also think that processing symbolic stimuli (digit) highly differs from judging the numerosity of an array of items therefore we believe that the two tasks should be treated as separate experiments rather than be included in the same model.
 Minor 1.
 Pg 6, line 110, “focussed" should be “focused”